 Field & Green is an eatery in the heart of Wellington city’s Courtenay Quarter, offering ‘european soul food' and beverages to match.
 We pride ourselves on great table service and can seat 50 people at a time.

-We're really thrilled to be awarded runner-up for the Best New Metropolitan Restaurant award along with one Hat at the 2016 Cuisine Good Food Awards.
+We're really thrilled to retain our one Hat at the 2017 Cuisine Good Food Awards.

 "My food philosophy is to keep it simple and delicious - reach the peak of flavour."